Arvindthiru/kubefleet/.github/.copilot/breadcrumbs/2025-09-25-1430-initialize-refactor.md

 ## Impact

+This comprehensive refactoring demonstrates the systematic conversion of the entire initialization flow from concrete type-specific functions to interface-based generic implementations.
+It establishes a clear pattern for:
+1. Using utility functions for automatic type determination based on namespace presence
+2. Leveraging interface getter/setter methods instead of direct field access
+3. Maintaining backward compatibility during incremental refactoring
-This refactoring establishes a pattern for converting other functions in the controller to use the interface-based approach, supporting the broader goal of unified handling for both cluster-scoped and namespace-scoped staged update runs.
+4. Supporting unified handling for both cluster-scoped and namespace-scoped staged update runs

 ## Phase 5: Extending to Policy Snapshots ✅
 **Target**: `determinePolicySnapshot` function